All-Star Matt Chapman racks up 6 RBIs, A’s rout Angels 12-3

 ANAHEIM, Calif.
+(AP) — Matt Chapman sure knew how to celebrate the latest landmark day in his dynamite season for the Oakland Athletics.

-(AP) — Matt Chapman hit a three-run homer, a triple and a three-run double on the day he was named to his first All-Star team, and the Oakland Athletics beat the Los Angeles Angels 12-3 Sunday to take three of four from their AL West rivals.
+Chapman hit a three-run homer, a triple and a three-run double on the day he was named to his first All-Star team, and the A’s beat the Los Angeles Angels 12-3 Sunday to take three of four from their AL West rivals.

-Chapman racked up a career-high six RBIs starting with his 21st homer in the fifth inning, shortly before he learned of his selection to the midseason showcase in Cleveland.
+Chapman racked up a career-high six RBIs starting with his 21st homer in the fifth inning, right around the moment his selection to the midseason showcase in Cleveland was announced.

+“Probably just a coincidence, but it feels good,” Chapman said with a grin.

 The slugger then got two extra-base hits in the eighth.
 He led off the inning with a triple before clearing the bases with his double after two errors by the Angels prolonged the A’s seven-run rally.

-Shohei Ohtani hit two homers for the Angels, who wrapped up their final homestand before the All-Star break by losing three straight at home to a team they’re chasing in the division standings.
+Shohei Ohtani hit two homers, but Los Angeles wrapped up its final homestand before the All-Star break by losing three straight at home to a team it is chasing in the division standings.

-Chapman homered in his second straight game and reached base in his 17th consecutive game.
-He began the day tied for the AL lead with 42 extra-base hits and tied with Nolan Arenado for the major league lead in homers among third basemen.

-Ramon Laureano drove in two runs for the A’s, who have won five of six overall.

-Angels second baseman Tommy La Stella learned of his first All-Star selection while he walked up to the plate in the sixth inning, acknowledging the cheers and the scoreboard announcement with a wave.
-La Stella then singled in his next three at-bats after the announcement, producing his sixth multi-hit game in his past 10 starts.

-Los Angeles dropped back below .500 after getting a season-high two games above the mark Thursday.
+The Angels dropped back below .500 after getting a season-high two games above the mark Thursday, and first-year manager Brad Ausmus vocalized his disappointment after his club was outscored 23-5 in three losses to Oakland.

-Ohtani connected on leadoff homers in the fourth and eighth innings for his third career multihomer game, his first at Angel Stadium.

-His shot in the eighth didn’t mean much after Oakland’s seven-run rally, but it traveled 447 feet high into the right field stands.
-The AL Rookie of the Year already has 12 homers and 35 RBIs since making his season debut May 7, including two on this homestand.
+“Any of us that put the uniform on, we’ve got to do a better job,” Ausmus said.
+“Today was just like a slow, painful death.
+It just kept spiraling.
+Wasn’t a lot of fun to be there. … We need to be better to catch teams like that, that we’re chasing in the standings.”

-Andrew Heaney (1-2) yielded five runs over six innings of six-hit ball for the Angels, giving up Chapman’s big shot after a mound visit in the fifth.
+Andrew Heaney (1-2) yielded five runs over six innings of six-hit ball for the Angels, giving up Chapman’s big shot right after a mound visit in the fifth.

 Chris Bassitt (5-3) pitched five-hit ball into the sixth inning for Oakland.